rajitha-nyros/custom-php-admin/README.md

 Below is a list of files used in this application:

-custom-php-admin.php - This is the file for user login form
+index.php - This is the file for user login form

 dashboard.php - This is the file for showing row count of table with progress bar.